Washington Court Records

 A depositor who wishes to send funds to more than one inmate must seek the superintendent’s approval.
 Multiple payments without this approval may be regarded as contraband funds and redirected to the state’s Offender Welfare Betterment Fund.

 Depositors may also fund an inmate’s account via Western Union.
 Funds may be paid over the phone, in person, or online.
-To send money using Western Union, select the correct facility, and indicate the amount intended.
+To send money using Western Union, select the correct facility and indicate the amount intended.
 The process requires the facility’s city code and the inmate’s account number.
-Note that the inmate’s account number is a combination of the inmate’s Department of Corrections number and the inmate’s last name.
+Note that the inmate’s account number combines the inmate’s Department of Corrections number and the inmate’s last name.

 Persons interested in making payments for a specified purpose must mark the cashier’s check or money order with the sub-account class name.